Navigated to Managing Constipation on GLP-1s Guide

 Because the body excretes metabolized fat in the stool, regular bowel movements are important for weight loss and toxic excretion.
 Here are some recommendations to help get things moving:

-• Take one-to-two tablespoons of Milk of Magnesia - Doing this before bed almost always ensures a bowel movement the following morning.
+• Take 1-2 tablespoons of Milk of Magnesia.
+Doing this before bed almost always ensures a bowel movement the following morning.
 Keep this up for a few days to get the bowels cleared.
-(To avoid overdoing it, don’t take magnesium and aloe when you’re taking Milk of Magnesia.
+To avoid overdoing it, don’t take magnesium when you’re taking Milk of Magnesia.
 We also don’t recommend taking Milk of Magnesia for more than two weeks at a time.

-Your symptoms should improve after three-to-four weeks.
-If they aren’t resolving, or if you get significantly worse, please reach out to the Calibrate Medical Team via the Support Center in the app.
+Your symptoms should improve after three to four weeks.
+If they aren’t resolving, or if you get significantly worse, please reach out to the Calibrate Clinical Team via the Support Center in the app.
 If you are concerned your symptoms may be urgent, please seek care from your primary doctor or urgent care.